-Yes, everyone knows about his play making abilities but only few fans considers Adriano biography story which is quite interesting.
-Now without further adieu, lets begin.
+Yes, everyone knows about his play making abilities but only a few fans consider Adriano’s biography story, which is quite interesting.
+Now, without further ado, let’s begin.

 Adriano Leite Ribeiro was born on the 17th day of Feburary, 1982 in Rio de Janeiro, Brazil by Rosilda Ribeiro (mother) and Almir Leite Ribeiro (father).

 Adriano lived his childhood life as a Brazilian street kid from a very poor family.
 From his teen days, he was interested in football and used to play on bare ground with his friends.

 Always on barefoot, it was in the dirt camp of the “Ordem e Progresso” – community team, where he started in football.

 During his childhood time, playing ball was a mere pastime for “Popcorn boy” a nickname that the Adriano won from his colleagues for being called on the edge of the field by his grandmother (always during matches) to devour a pan full of popcorn.

 Football was his only talent as a child.
 His childhood dream was to become rich and to own a big car.
 This dream led to a quest to take football more seriously.